PLubrycht/blockchain-docs/asymmetric-cryptography.md

 * **private key**: a secret number, usually 256 bits long in Bitcoin.
 Anyone with access to this key is able to access the wallet and spend the funds in it;
 * **public key**: derived from the private key using one way mathematical operations, and can be shared with anyone.
 It allows to verify digital signatures or create addresses to receive Bitcoin.

 The connection between these two keys is only one-way.
-A public key is derived from the private key using elliptic curve multiplication, but reversing this process, trying to calculate private key form the public key is computationally infeasible.
+In Bitcoin, public keys are derived using elliptic curve multiplication.
+Other asymmetric systems, like RSA, rely on different mathematical problems but maintain the same property: deriving the public key is easy, reversing it to get the private key is infeasible.

 ### Example of process in Bitcoin